 4WD Roads in the Needles

-Over 50 miles of challenging backcountry roads lead to campsites, trailheads and many natural and cultural features.
+About 50 miles of challenging backcountry roads lead to campsites, trailheads and many natural and cultural features.
 All of these roads require high-clearance, four-wheel-drive vehicles.
 Inexperienced drivers are discouraged from attempting these roads as the risk of vehicle damage is great and towing expenses typically exceed $1,000.

-Permits are required for all overnight trips in the backcountry.
 During the spring and fall, demand for permits frequently exceeds the number available.
 If you plan to visit Canyonlands during peak season, it is recommended that you make reservations well in advance.

 One of the most technical four-wheel-drive roads in Utah, Elephant Hill presents drivers and mountain bikers with steep grades, loose rock, stair-step drops, tight turns and tricky backing.
 Once over the hill, equally challenging roads lead to various features as well as BLM lands south of the park.
 No water is available at the campsites, but vault toilets are provided at all camping areas except New Bates Wilson.
 Groups camping at New Bates Wilson must bring their own toilet.